wntrblm/nox/docs/config.rst

     def tests(session):
         pass

 When collecting your sessions, Nox will create a separate session for each interpreter.
-You can see these sesions when running ``nox --list``.
+You can see these sessions when running ``nox --list``.
 For example this Noxfile:

 .. code-block:: python

-    @nox.session(python=['2.7', '3.5', '3.6', '3.7'])
+    @nox.session(python=['2.7', '3.5', '3.6', '3.7', '3.8'])
     def tests(session):
         pass